prof-tallman/csc228/understanding_fear/biblical_trading_cards.md

 The class will use these cards as the basis for future discussions.

 Most of these cards will be hand drawn and hand written.
-Be sure to use your nicest handwriting so that it can be clearly read.
+Be sure to use your nicest handwriting so that it can be read clearly.
 Students are allowed to use a computer to print any of the content, cut it out, and glue it to the index card.

 **This assignment was inspired by Concordia alumnus Dylan Arant, an art major who created a set of dramatic and exciting trading cards for some of his favorite biblical characters.
 His artwork was eye catching, memorable, and a lot of fun.**